matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 [1] 142
 ```

 Frequently in statistics, we are working with more than a single value.
 We work with data sets that include many values, so storing values in individually named variables would quickly become inefficient.
-A **vector** in R is a collection of elements, all of the same type.
+A **vector** in R is a collection of elements, all the same type.
 It allows us to save multiple values into a single variable name.
 Vectors are created in R using the `c()` function and passing in a comma-separated list of values:

 ```R
 patient.ages <- c(46, 49, 47)